robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

-## SailFish OS refactoring begins
+## SailFish OS refactoring (1st stage)

-This is the [-1day pre-lauch announcement](../sfos-refactoring-announce.md) which contains a brief presentation of the project.

-In the following sections you can read the refactoring 1st stage plan.
+This is the [-1day pre-lauch announcement](../sfos-refactoring-announce.md) which contains a brief presentation of the project with the the current state (updated at 25th Jul 2023) of the tasks completion.
+In the following sections you can read  about the refactoring **first stage** of [four stages refactoring plan](../../README.md#about-sfos-refactoring).

-However for the current state of the tasks completion check the link above.

 ---